-In addition to defending malpractice claims, Tom has also helped clients in matters involving medical billing issues including payor audits, reimbursement requests, and claims of fraud.
-He has defended providers in claims brought by CMS (including ZPIC, RAC, MAC audits, and QIO investigations) as well as claims of overpayment by private insurance carriers.
-Tom has also counseled providers on application of complicated coding rules and proper documentation.
+In addition to defending malpractice claims, Tom has also helped clients in matters involving representing professionals before the Illinois Department of Financial and Professional Regulation (IDFPR) and medical billing issues, including payor audits, reimbursement requests, and claims of fraud.
+He has defended providers in claims brought by CMS (including ZPIC/UPIC, RAC, MAC audits, and QIO investigations), as well as claims of overpayment by private insurance carriers.

-Tom serves as the Business Development Leader of Hinshaw's Health Care Practice Group.
+Tom is the Business Development Leader of Hinshaw's Health Care Practice Group.

-He is a graduate of Tulane University where he obtained a Bachelor's Degree in both history and political science.
-Tom graduated from DePaul University School of Law, with honors, where he served as a member of the DePaul Law Review, the Moot Court Society, and an editor of the Health Law Journal.
+He graduated from Tulane University, where he obtained a Bachelor's Degree in both history and political science.
+Tom graduated from DePaul University School of Law with honors, where he served as a member of the DePaul Law Review, the Moot Court Society, and an editor of the Health Law Journal.

 - Illinois Association of Defense Trial Counsel (IDC)